 • Some exchanges and platforms may limit market access to certain times

-• Higher risks and volatility on certain days and times
+• Higher risks and higher Bitcoin volatility (or other crypto volatility) on certain days and times

 • Lack of regulated market hours means traders could miss big market movements

 There are some ways in which the non-stop crypto market affects institutions — banks and exchanges, in particular.

 The stock market takes a break every day, and every weekend.
 That gives all the players in the market — individual investors and institutions — a chance to assess and reposition their assets for their next moves.
 But since crypto trades all the time, there are stretches during the 24-hour day when banks and exchanges are effectively closed, and money isn’t being moved around as quickly or efficiently as it would during business hours.